-Gamification is an approach to motivating students to learn by incorporating game elements into the learning environment.
+Gamification is an approach to motivating students by incorporating game elements into the learning environment.
 These game mechanics can be used as motivational tools to encourage student engagement and achievement.

 Application to All Courses

-With some creativity, game mechanics can be incorporated into educational contexts, in learning as well as in assessment.
+With some creativity, game mechanics can be incorporated into educational contexts and motivate students to think more critically about a course.

 Here are some examples of how teachers can use gamification to encourage learning in the online classroom:

-Before you gamify an online course, keep in mind that course design should always be an interactive process, and that it’s not necessary or recommended to make numerous changes at one time.
+Before you gamify an online course, keep in mind that course design should always be a flexible process and that it’s not necessary or recommended to make numerous changes at one time.
 Start small, assess how a game mechanic worked during the semester, and adjust for the next.
 Always remember to:

 - Maintain privacy of student grades at all times.